 The Financial Advisory and Intermediary Services Act (FAIS Act) requires that a financial service provider (ie. our company) must maintain an internal complaints resolution system and procedure in the event that a customer complains about a financial service rendered by the financial services provider.Treating Customers Fairly (TCF) Outcome 6 provides that “Customers do not face unreasonable post-sale barriers imposed by firms to change product, switch providers, submit a claim or make a complaint”This document not only provides a complaints procedure in conformance with legislative expectations but it also explains the procedure should you wish to complain about any of the financial services rendered by our company, and sets out the process which our company will follow in order to resolve the complaint.

+To deliver a consistent, high-quality and accountable response to complaints across CAPITAL LEGACY.
 To ensure that our complaints procedure is in line with the overall regulatory requirements and Treating Customer Fairly outcomes and industry ‘best practises’

 CAPITAL LEGACY provides non-automated advice services in Category 1 Long-Term Insurance, therefore the scope of the resolution process will pertain to such services rendered.

 The Compliance Department will be responsible for updating the document.

 Name: Natasha Thysse

 Tel No: +27 87 352 2848

 Department: Life Info

 “Complaint” means an expression of dissatisfaction by a complainant, relating to a product or service provided or offered by the financial services provider, or to an agreement with the financial services provider in respect of its products or services and indicating that –